Shift-Invariance of the Colored TASEP and Finishing Times of the Oriented Swap Process: Introduction

-Our shift-invariance might look similar as various other hidden invariance in exactly solvable models, from \cite{borodin2019shift, dauvergne2020hidden, galashin2020symmetries}, and we now explain the relation between ours and these previous result.
+We now explain the relation between our shift-invariance, and various other hidden invariance in exactly solvable models, from \cite{borodin2019shift, dauvergne2020hidden, galashin2020symmetries}.

 With the connection to LPP, our results take a similar form as those in \cite{dauvergne2020hidden}.
 In particular, for the ordered relation between two lattice rectangles $\cR, \cR'$, it is equivalent to the following notion widely used in \cite{dauvergne2020hidden}: for any up-right paths from the bottom-left corner to the up-right corner in $\cR$ and $\cR'$ respectively, they must intersect.
-However, as noted above, for $\opi^A$ with different $A\in\Z$, the corresponding LPP random fields are different, and coupled in a non-trivial way, thus the above identities do not follow from the results in \cite{dauvergne2020hidden}.
-We also do not see a proof our results using the framework or similar arguments as those in \cite{dauvergne2020hidden}, via certain conditional independence obtained from the RSK correspondence.
+However, as noted above, for $\opi^A$ with different $A\in\Z$, the corresponding LPP random fields are different and coupled in a non-trivial way, thus the above identities do not follow from the results in \cite{dauvergne2020hidden}.
+We also do not see how our results can be proved using the framework or similar arguments as those in \cite{dauvergne2020hidden}, via certain conditional independence obtained from the RSK correspondence.

-In \cite{borodin2019shift, galashin2020symmetries}, certain shift- and flip-invariance are proved for the colored six-vertex model.
-Our colored TASEP can be obtained from the colored six-vertex model, by passing the parameters there to a certain limit.
-As pointed out in \cite[Remark 2.3]{bufetov2020absorbing}, when passing the shift- or flip-invariance from the colored six-vertex model to the colored TASEP, one would get equal in distribution of the configuration at a single time (see e.g. \cite[Theorem 2.2]{bufetov2020absorbing} and Theorem \ref{thm:gal} below).
-The shift-invariance of passage times (of Theorem \ref{thm:main-de} and \ref{thm:main-sa}) is effectively an equal in distribution concerning the configurations in different times, thus does not follow from these results.
-On the other hand, it seems that there is no corresponding arguments as those in the proofs in \cite{borodin2019shift, galashin2020symmetries} in the degenerated setting of the colored TASEP model, since the full power of the colored stochastic six-vertex model would be necessary in their proofs.
+In \cite{borodin2019shift, galashin2020symmetries}, certain shift- and flip-invariance statements are proved for the colored stochastic six-vertex model.
+Our colored TASEP can be obtained from the colored stochastic six-vertex model, by passing the parameters there to a certain limit.
+As pointed out in \cite[Remark 2.3]{bufetov2020absorbing}, when passing the shift- or flip-invariance statements from the colored stochastic six-vertex model to the colored TASEP, one gets equalities in distribution at a single time (see e.g.\ \cite[Theorem 2.2]{bufetov2020absorbing}).
+More precisely, we define the height function as